mdomlop/snapman/man/en/snapman.1.md

 # OPTIONS

 **-c**, **--configfile**=[*file*]:
-:    Uses an alternative configuration file *file* rather than the default one `/etc/snapman.ini`.
+:    Use an alternative configuration file *file* rather than the default one `/etc/snapman.ini`.

 **-s**, **--sample**
-:    Prints a sample configuration file to stdout and exits.
+:    Print a sample configuration file to stdout and exit.

 **-h**, **--help**
-:    Prints information about usage and exits.
+:    Print information about usage and exit.

 **-d**, **--daemon**
-:    Starts the program in daemon mode.
+:    Start the program in daemon mode.
 In this mode `snapman` will keep in execution performing snapshots when necessary.

 **--pidfile**=[*file*]:
-:    Writes the PID of the program to *file*.
+:    Write the PID of the program to *file*.

-**--section-list**
+**--sections**
-:   Prints a list of all sections managed from configuration file.
+:   Print a list of all sections managed from configuration file.

-**--section-snapshot-list** *Section name*
+**--section-snapshots** *Section name*
-:   Prints a list of all snapshots taked by the section *Section name*.
+:   Print a list of all snapshots taked by the section *Section name*.

-**--section-snapshot-clean** *Section name*
+**--section-clean** *Section name*
-:   Deletes all snapshots taked by the section *Section name*.
+:   Delete all snapshots taked by the section *Section name*.

 **--section-info** *Section name*
-:   Prints out some information of the section *Section name*.
+:   Print out some information of the section *Section name*.

 **--section-properties** *Section name*
-:   Prints out the properties of the section *Section name*.
+:   Print out the properties of the section *Section name*.

-**--subvolume-list**
+**--subvolumes**
-:   Prints a list of all subvolumes managed from configuration file.
+:   Print a list of all subvolumes managed from configuration file.

-**--subvolume-snapshot-list** */path/to/snapshot*
+**--subvolume-snapshots** */path/to/snapshot*
-:   Prints a list of all snapshots taked from subvolume */path/to/subvolume*.
+:   Print a list of all snapshots taked from subvolume */path/to/subvolume*.

-**--subvolume-snapshot-clean** */path/to/snapshot*
+**--subvolume-clean** */path/to/snapshot*
-:   Deletes all snapshots taked from subvolume */path/to/subvolume*.
+:   Delete all snapshots taked from subvolume */path/to/subvolume*.

 **--subvolume-info** */path/to/subvolume*
-:   Prints out some information of the subvolume */path/to/subvolume*.
+:   Print out some information of the subvolume */path/to/subvolume*.

 **--snapshot-info** */path/to/snapshot*
-:   Prints out some information of the snapshot */path/to/snapshot*.
+:   Print out some information of the snapshot */path/to/snapshot*.

 # RETURN VALUES